15 Additives in Your Cookies

 - Modified Milk Ingredients: Modified Milk Ingredients (I’m going type MMO from now on) is an umbrella term for a lot of different things.
 Milk is very versatile and can be processed in a lot of different way.
 Because of the processing these products undergo manufacturers can’t just put ‘milk’ on the box.
 As I was doing research on MMOs I realized that their presence in Canada is due to tariffs on liquid milk and cream.
 The Canadian Food Inspection Agency says: "Modified milk ingredients are defined in item 7.1, subsection B.01.010 (3) of the FDR, as "any of the following in liquid, concentrated, dry, frozen or reconstituted form, namely, calcium reduced skim milk (obtained by the ion-exchange process), casein, caseinates, cultured milk products, milk serum proteins, ultrafiltered milk, whey, whey butter, whey cream and any other component of milk the chemical state of which has been altered from that in which it is found in milk".
 Way to make milk super-complicated Canadian Food Inspection Agency.
 Are there MMOs in your country?
 Let me know in the comments.

 - Modified Palm Oil: Modified palm oil is a naturally saturated fat that has tung oil and sodium hydroxide added to it in order to make it more stable and solid so it’s easier to use.
 It produced by combining palm oil and tung oil using sodium hydroxide as a catalyst.
 Palm oil also seems to have some pretty negative effects on the countries that grow it (Maylasia, Indonesia, Papua New Guinea and others) including clear cutting and destruction of other eco-systems.
-Click here to read a study on the different effects that natural and modified palm oil had on piglets over the course of 12 weeks.
+There's a great study out there about the different effects that natural and modified palm oil had on piglets over the course of 12 weeks.
 The modified palm oil piglets gained more weight then the natural palm oil piglets.
 Interestingly the study concluded that natural palm oil actually reduces the fat held in the body.

 - Pectin: Pectin is a thickening agent that occurs naturally in fruits and vegetables.
 It’s probably best known as an ingredient in jam.
 It can be made from orange or apple peels or bought in powder form.
 It is also used as a direct means to increase your fibre.
 You can see the effect of pectin when you let an apple or pair start to rot.
 The fruit gets mushy as the pectin diminishes.
 Pectin is natural, common and healthy.